ARIA-Funded-TREND/HMS/README.md

 ## 🌐 Overview
 A reference implementation of *Scalable Machine with Intrinsic Higher Mental States*.

-This repository is released as an open research platform rather than a finalized architecture.
-Its purpose is to support reproducible research, transparent experimentation, and community-driven development.
+This repository is released as an open research platform rather than a finalized architecture to support reproducible research, transparent experimentation, and community-driven development.
 The repository includes: training scripts, evaluation pipelines, configuration files, and pretrained checkpoints corresponding to the experiments reported in the paper.

 The code is provided for Equations (7–9) in the formulation where latent $Q$, $K$, and $V$ tokens are initialized from normal distributions, and the $top-k$ most relevant tokens are selected for attention.
-The computational complexity is $$\mathcal{O}(N + k^2)$$, where $k \ll N$ and $k \le \sqrt{N}$.
-This results in near-linear scaling with respect to the number of tokens $N$.
 Running the provided implementation reproduces all Co⁴ results reported in the paper.
 For experimentation with the joint internal state $\mu$, Equation (1) can additionally be implemented.

 The codebase can be easily adapted to reproduce results for Co4-MLP, which replaces attention entirely with a simple MLP applied to the modulated V tokens.
-This variant achieves strictly $$\mathcal{O}(N)$$ complexity.
 To reproduce this version, use Equations (10–12) and initialize latents from input projections.

 For questions, issues, or collaboration inquiries: **TREND@stir.ac.uk**